Synopsis/synopsis.github.io/_pages/cinemanet.md

 *Thats a problem for any software that uses these models*.

-Help us address these issues by participating in our crowd sourced labeling project - and suggest new concepts, help provide  or over-looked tags.If you are interested in contributing - please check out our slack channel.
+Help us address these issues by participating in our crowd sourced labeling project - and suggest new concepts, help provide  or over-looked tags.
+If you are interested in contributing - please [join our slack channel](https://join.slack.com/t/synopsis-discuss/shared_invite/enQtODIzNjg5MzA1MDYwLTg4OGM5ZGMzZTQ3OTBjYTQzZDMyNDY0ZWM3NzFkN2YxZTE5NWI5NWQyMmZjMGE1OGYyZmExMWFlZWVkMDE4ZWQ) and participate in crowd sourcing.
 We need your help!

 A diverse community of contributors is key to identifying problems and solutions.

-# Pretained Models

-CinemaNet provides pre-trained models outside of just the SDK.
-If you are looking to target other platforms, or want to build custom solutions, our models suitable for realtime usage even on mobile.

-Using Googles industry standard MobileNetV2 neural network architecture, we provide models in CoreML (.mlmodel), Keras (.h5), Tensorflow (.pb) formats as well as JSON.